lukasketzer/llm_data_quality_assistant/README.md

 ## Overview

-This project provides a modular framework for generating, corrupting, cleaning, and evaluating tabular datasets using Large Language Models (LLMs).
-It is designed for research and practical experimentation with data quality, leveraging LLMs for data cleaning and merging tasks.
+This project provides a modular, research-oriented framework for generating, corrupting, cleaning, and evaluating tabular datasets using Large Language Models (LLMs).
+It is designed for experimentation with data quality, leveraging LLMs for data cleaning and merging tasks.

 ## Features